nim-lang/Nim/readme.md

 be used to run the Nim test suite.

 Assuming that you added Nim's ``bin`` directory to your PATH, you may execute the tests using ``./koch tests``.
-The test suite takes a while to run, but you can run a subset of tests by specifying a category (for example ``./koch tests cat async``).
+The tests take a while to run, but you can run a subset of tests by specifying a category (for example ``./koch tests cat async``).